pnp/copilot-feedback-bot/docs/setup.md

 **High-level setup guide:**
 1. Create a bot + app ID.
 Configure secret + assign Graph access.
+2. Create a seperate application in Entra ID for the web-app.
-2. Deploy user Teams app to Teams for bot - we need the installed app ID for configuring the bot later.
+3. Deploy user Teams app to Teams for bot - we need the installed app ID for configuring the bot later.
-3. Deploy Azure back-end components.
+4. Deploy Azure back-end components.
-4. Build a docker images for bot + JavaScript application, and functions app.
+5. Build a docker images for bot + JavaScript application, and functions app.
 Requires configuration info from bot app.
-5. Push image to Azure container registry created in step 3.
+6. Push image to Azure container registry created in step 3.
-6. Deploy compute components to Container Apps Environment with published docker images.
+7. Deploy compute components to Container Apps Environment with published docker images.
-7. Verify deployment.
+8. Verify deployment.

 Docker is used in this guide just because it gives a consistent build process, but is not essential.
 You could also build and publish with GitHub actions.